jyotiyadav2508/pizza-hub/README.md

 #### Preview page

 The preview page shows the user's selected order list in a table format.
-The table describes the selected item with food name and price details.
+The table shows the item details like item name and price.
 Also it provides user four options.

   - Item number - To remove any item from the list by entering item number.
 Invalid input will be warned with a message.
   - A - To add more item, user go back to menu page.